 Obama signed a law last July mandating that every food package must say whether or not it contains GMOs.
+Under the law, food packages also must have a food packaging QR code that consumers can scan to find a full list of ingredients and whether each one contains GMOs.
 Under the law, food packages also must have a QR code that consumers can scan to find a full list of ingredients and whether each one contains GMOs.

 The bill Obama signed passed the U.S. Congress in part to supersede harsher GMO labeling laws in Vermont, which industry groups claimed would hurt business.
 (RELATED: Grocery Chain Loses 3,000 Products Due To Vermont’s GMO Law)